Table of Contents

 Moreover, the trails are rocky, sloppy, and steep in some places.

 Thankfully, the route to Manaslu is not that harsh.
 The thrill and excitement one experiences on the trek will be forever engraved in your memories while the pain disappears in a few days.

 Manaslu Circuit Trek’s difficulty mostly depends on one’s physical condition.
 Before the trek, a few weeks of jogging, running, cycling, and swimming can prepare you for such a walk.

 - Always carry a personal bottle in your handbag and stay hydrated on the trek.

 - Some physical training, such as running, cycling, swimming, and short hikes, is helpful about a month before the trek.

 - Packing light and innovative is the key- having extra luggage will only slow you down and make the trek even more difficult.

 - Including some rest days in your Itinerary is very important.
 Such acclimatization allows your body to adjust to the current environment.

-- Booking the travelling package or accommodation, especially if you are travelling during peak season, is essential.
+- Booking the traveling package or accommodation, especially if you are traveling during peak season, is essential.